 Loyalty & Gift Cards: It’s of course ideal to let shopper get and use reward points and gift cards through your stores and website.
 Shoppers are often confused and sometimes frustrated when these don’t work across channels.
 This may require some adjustments to these programs, but in the long-run, a seamless experience is best.

 HelpDesk: When providing customer support, it’s important that your representatives can quickly and easily access all relevant data, such as customer and order data, from one unified system.
 This can cut down on the length of time to resolve an issue, and simplify your RMA process, leaving you with lower support costs and happier customers.

 Product Information Management: Product information and content should be consistent across your sales channels.
 Whether you use a system like an ERP as your data master, or you use a more specific PIM, having such software and connecting it to your various sales channels is a key to consistency.

-Integration Platform as a Service (iPaaS) providers have been helping merchants deliver omnichannel experiences for years by connecting and translating product, order, customer, inventory, shipping and fulfilment data between a wide variety of software platforms and sales channels.
-You’ll find that a good iPaaS will be built with real time data in mind, 24/7 support, a strong SLA with guaranteed uptime, and rigorous security auditing and maintenance to keep up with changes to the software endpoints that they support.
-A great platform will be able to handle the data flow needs of large enterprises, while offering the customization and flexibility typically associated with completely custom software experiences.
+Integration Platform as a Service (iPaaS) providers have been helping merchants deliver omnichannel experiences for years by connecting and translating product, order, customer, inventory, shipping and fulfillment data between a wide variety of software platforms and sales channels.
+You’ll find that a good iPaaS will be built with real-time data in mind, 24/7 support, a strong SLA with guaranteed uptime, and rigorous security auditing and maintenance to keep up with changes to the software endpoints that they support.
+A great platform will be able to handle the data flow needs of large enterprises while offering the customization and flexibility typically associated with completely custom software experiences.